Madison Headrick

 Madison Hope Headrick is an American fashion model.

 Early life and career

-Headrick was born in North Carolina, and lived primarily in Charleston, South Carolina.
-She graduated early before becoming a model at 16.
+Headrick was born in North Carolina, and lived primarily in Charleston, South Carolina, in the suburb of Mount Pleasant.
+She graduated a semester early before becoming a model at 18.

+She attended Wando High School and graduated in 2012.
+At Wando High School, she took Latin.
+Most of her early life was raised in Mount Pleasant, South Carolina, a suburb adjacent to Charleston, South Carolina.

 Headrick debuted as a Prada exclusive, including the campaign shot by Steven Meisel.
 Headrick has also done campaigns for Calvin Klein.